 Rugged Trail Runners

-Hitting the sweet spot that works for most people on most trails most of the time, rugged trail running shoes offer enough foot protection to tackle the majority of terrain without the extreme stiffness and traction of off-trail versions, which can take time to get used to.
-If your favorite trails aren't consistently smooth and flat, but you aren't leaving the path to scramble across a mountainside, these shoes are likely for you.
+This is the sweet spot for most people on most trails.
+Rugged trail running shoes offer enough foot protection to tackle the majority of terrain without the extreme stiffness and traction of off-trail versions.
+If your favorite trails aren't consistently smooth and flat, but you aren't leaving the path to scramble across a mountainside, these shoes are for you.

 More protective shoes help save your feet with burlier toe boxes and tread that extends to form a protective cap.